Open Venues

 Miksch House & Garden

-Doctor’s House
+Doctor’s House and

 Dr. Samuel Benjamin Vierling constructed his house for his family and flourishing medical practice.
 Explore his Apothecary Shop and the exhibit “The Moravian Way of Health and Healing.”
 This unique exhibition shows the Moravians’ holistic approach physical, spiritual, and psychological health that developed over time.
 Some consider this building as the birthplace of the town of Winston, NC.
 The deed selling land that would become “Winston” was signed in the Apothecary space.